SyncfusionExamples/ej2-aspmvc-file-provider/README.md

-# ASP.NET MVC 5 file provider for Essential JS2 File Manager
+# ASP.NET MVC 5 file provider for the file manager component

 This repository contains the ASP.NET MVC 5 file system provider for the Essential JS 2 File Manager component.